-- 1. At the REC level, every player is expected to play at least 50% of the game whenever possible. - 2.
-At the ADVANCED level, there is no play time rule.
-Coaches can opt to NOT play certain players or give only minimal playing time. - 3.
-At U6, every player should get at least one (1) carry of the football. - 4.
-Failure to follow these rules (at the REC level) could result in the forfeit of games and/or suspension of coaches.
+- 1. Every player on a team of 10 or less players is REQUIRED to play at least 50% of the game.
+Teams with more than 10 players MUST have a fair rotation of players. - 2.
+Players CAN play significantly more than 50% provided that this extended play time does not prohibit other players from reaching the 50% threshold. - 3.
+Coaches are REQUIRED to provide the referees with a copy of their player rotation before the start of each game. - 4.
+At U6, every willing player should get at least one (1) carry of the football. - 5.
+Failure to follow these rules may result in the forfeit of games, suspension of coaches, or expulsion from the league.